elastic/eui/wiki/contributing-to-eui/testing/cypress-testing.md

 * DO use the `data-test-subj` attribute to mark parts of a component you want to `find` later.
 * DON'T depend upon class names or other implementation details for `find`ing nodes, if possible.
 * DON'T extend the `cy.` global namespace - instead prefer to import helper functions directly

+### Recording failed Cypress tests on CI
+EUI now has the ability to record failed Cypress tests as Buildkite CI artifacts.
+This feature is turned off by default, but can be turned on by changing line 50 of the [**cypress.config.ts**](https://github.com/elastic/eui/blob/main/cypress.config.ts) file from `video: false` to `video: true`.
+You can verify videos are being recorded by changing a Cypress test to fail on purpose, then running `yarn test-cypress` locally.
+Video files will be stored in the `cypress/videos/` directory.

+The EUI team has configured Cypress to only keep videos for failing tests.
+Videos are automatically compressed to make the artifact upload smaller.

 ### Cypress Axe
 EUI components are tested for accessibility as part of a scheduled task.
 This allows us to test changes to the DOM such as accordions being opened, or modal dialogs being triggered, more comprehensively.
 We use [cypress-axe](https://github.com/component-driven/cypress-axe) to access the underlying axe-core API methods and rulesets.